kayjade/PWS_webapp/README.md

 transform user-input audio data into images and let users have fun.
 Users can input their audio data through either microphone recording or uploading audio files.
 Each mode will generate a different kind of image for the user.
-Our website can be visited at the following url: https://floravan.com/
+Our website can be visited at the following url: (It's closed now).

 # Function